 The end goal for a WiFi-connected device (laptop, iPhone or streaming media player) is that this wide signal will hopefully reach you with a quality enough WiFi signal.
 WiFi beamforming narrows the focus of that router signal, sending it directly to your devices in a straight line, thus minimizing surrounding signal interference and increasing the strength of the signal that each device.

 So what is Beamforming doing?
 Transmitters and receivers in wireless routers and internet-capable devices use MIMO (multiple input, multiple output) technology.
-MIMO allows for the transmission and recieving of several signal streams along a determined path that ends at your laptop.
+MIMO allows for the transmission and receiving of several signal streams along a determined path that ends at your laptop.
 By implementing beamforming, prepare for an increase in high-quality streaming HD video and higher bandwidth transmissions, since the signal will be far more concentrated.